arteevraina/Music-App/README.md

 ## Project Structure

-This is a simple WebApp which plays beats on pressing any key of the keyboard or by taping the switched displayed.
+This is a simple WebApp which plays beats on pressing any key of the keyboard or by taping the switches displayed.

 ![Screenshot (116)](https://user-images.githubusercontent.com/53342416/71176414-dbb59680-228f-11ea-8093-76c9e194fa85.png)